TeRvErO/SeekerShelty/README.md

 3. node playground.js

 ### Notes
 One can add new chains besides existing ones in chains.js, respecting format and using corresponding RPCs.
+Also it's possible to add token contracts to track balances of addresses.